Skip to content

 15. Artistic or musical: Does he draw or paint?
 Does he play a musical instrument?

-It’s up to you as the creator to give your protagonist a set of characteristics that will allow him to connect to the reader – whether the reader loves him or hates him there must be a connection.
-This connection is what will cause the reader to keep turning the pages.
+It’s up to you, as the creator, to give your protagonist a set of characteristics that will allow him to connect to the reader.
+Whether the reader loves him or hates him, there must be a connection.
+This connection is what will keep the reader turning the pages.

 MORE WRITING FOR CHILDREN